Quantum-based solution of time-dependent complex Riccati equations: Conclusions

-Our results can be straightforwardly extended for other non-linear differential equations that can be derived from the CRE, e.g., the (dissipative) Ermakov equation \cite{Schuch_2008, Schuch_2014, Blanco_Garcia_2018} with its respective invariant, paving the way for new possibilities in the quantum-classical connection \cite{Schuch_2018}.
+Our results can be straightforwardly extended for other non-linear differential equations that can be derived from the TDCRE, e.g., the (dissipative) Ermakov equation \cite{Schuch_2008, Schuch_2014, Blanco_Garcia_2018} with its respective invariant, paving the way for new possibilities in the quantum-classical connection \cite{Schuch_2018}.
 Furthermore, our results can be also extended for other algebras with a higher number of generators \cite{Raffa_2022}, arriving to different sets of differential equations that could be solved in terms of GCFs, also amplifying the possibilities of investigating more complex systems as coupled TD-quantum harmonic oscillators \cite{Bruschi_2013, urzua-2-2019, Bruschi_2020, Bruschi_2021} or coupled TD-qubits \cite{Rau_2005, Duriez_2022}.
-Our results related to GCFs could be also useful in the analysis of quantum systems using differential Galois theory \cite{Acosta_Hum_nez_2013}, as well as in extensions for non-hermitian time-dependent systems \cite{Zelaya_2021}.
+Our results related to GCFs could be also useful in the analysis of quantum systems using differential Galois theory \cite{Acosta_Hum_nez_2013}, in extensions for non-hermitian time-dependent systems \cite{Zelaya_2021}, in the search for special symmetries leading to analytical solutions \cite{Gomez_2010}, as well as in the analysis of the Lie-Scheffers theorem \cite{CARI_ENA_1998, Cari_ena_2015}.
 Finally, we can expect applications of our results in several branches of physics, as they encompasses the solution of the TEO of important fundamental systems as TD-qubits and TD-quantum harmonic oscillators, being useful in the control of quantum systems \cite{Ahlbrandt_1996, Li_2009}, in the design of shortcuts to adiabaticity \cite{guery-2019}, in the harnessing of nonadiabatic excitations promoted by quantum critical points \cite{Abah_2022}, in the description of ion traps dynamics \cite{Mihalcea_2022}, in quantum thermodynamics \cite{Kosloff_2017,Elouard_2020, Dann_2020, Fei_2022}, in the study of (cavity) optomechanical systems \cite{Bruschi_2018, Qvarfort_2019, Bruschi_2019, Qvarfort_2021} or in quantum interference of levitated nano rotors \cite{Benjamin_2022nano}, among many others.